florian-rieder/swiss-games-viz/README.md

 ## Data
 ### Sources
 - Geographical Data: The interactive map of Switzerland is based on geographical data obtained from the [Swiss Federal Statistical Office](https://www.bfs.admin.ch/bfs/en/home/statistics/regional-statistics/base-maps/cartographic-bases.assetdetail.21245514.html).
-This data provides the foundational map layers necessary for the visualization.
+This data provides the foundational map layers necessary for the visualisation.
 - Game Data: Information about Swiss games is sourced directly from the [Swiss Games Garden](https://swissgames.garden/) API and is fetched in real-time as users interact with the dashboard.

 ### Geodata encoding